- Private residential tenancies

 - Sources of advice and support

-This will be known as a 'private residential tenancy' and its purpose is to improve security for you as a tenant and provide safeguards for landlords, lenders and investors.
+It's purpose is to improve security for you as a tenant and provide safeguards for landlords, lenders and investors.

 The tenancy will be open-ended and will last until you wish to leave the let property or your landlord uses one (or more) of 18 grounds for eviction.